Lanecrest/RanGen-Fantasy-Names/README.md

 This program randomly generates syllables based on letters and letter groupings and combines them into a name.
 The code comments provide more info

+v2.2
+====
+-Overhaul to the GUI layout

+-Changed the name of the program and project

+-Names now generate in their own text boxes and have corresponding check boxes to select them

+-Can multi select names to copy to clipboard as either text or an image

+-Can re-reroll selected names only but can still re-roll all names at once

+-Added an 'About' dialog box and link to github project

 v2.1
 ====
 -Minor tweaks to the GUI